Full diagnostic reportmockd doctor

 # Check what's using the port (Windows)netstat -ano | findstr :4280

-# Use a different portmockd start --port 3000Solutions
+# Use a different portmockd serve --port 3000Default Ports

 Section titled “Solutions”- Kill the existing process using the port